Research drives what we do

 What is it?

 At Cleverbean, we advocate for the creation of robust tasks that can be effortlessly differentiated, fostering an inclusive learning environment where every student can access the curriculum and achieve academic success.
 Our lessons enable teachers to embed collaborative, open ended tasks that encourage critical and creative thinking, and celebrate the success of every individual student.
-Cleverbean lessons also provide guidance on how to adapt tasks, ensuring they are accessible for students requiring additional support and challenging for those seeking an extra level of engagement.
+The nature of these open-ended tasks is also reflected in the feedback delivered to students using Loomi; it is designed to provide opportunities for extension and further exploration for students who require additional challenges.
+This ensures that every student, regardless of their ability level, can benefit from personalised feedback that encourages deeper learning and growth.
+Furthermore, Cleverbean lessons provide guidance on how to adapt tasks, ensuring they are accessible for students requiring additional support, and challenging for those seeking an extra level of engagement.

 Differentiation at Cleverbean is not about introducing entirely new tasks or activities; instead, it involves thoughtful adjustments to accommodate diverse phases of learning.
 This ensures that all students, regardless of their individual needs, can actively participate and thrive within the learning process.